PhilippeR26/Cairo1JS/README.md

 The DAPP is made in the next.js framework, using the experimental **appDir** feature.
 Coded in Typescript.
 Using React, Zustand context & Chaka-ui components.

+As the get-starknet.js library isn't today compatible with starknet.js V5, a temporary solution is implemented in this project, with the get-wallet-starknet.js library.
+To use only for development purpose ; 🚨 🚨 🚨 Do not use this lib to handle accounts containing valuable tokens 🚨 🚨 🚨.

 ## Getting Started 🚀

 First, run the development server: